teach-afp/www/input/lecture5.md

   - Weaker notion of sequencing than monads ([Arrows by John Hughes](http://www.cse.chalmers.se/~rjmh/afp-arrows.pdf))

-    * It only supports context-free grammars
+    * It only supports context-free grammars.

   - Special designed choice combinators: *asymmetric choice* where the right hand-side parser only runs if the left hand-side fails; *deterministic